alxbl/lab/README.md

 There are two parts to this project wrapped in a single command line:

-`curl https://.../pacstrap.sh | bash -- hostname` to go from a brand new machine with no OS on it to a fully partitioned, configured, and running machine.
+`HOST=hostname curl https://.../pacstrap.sh | bash` to go from a brand new machine with no OS on it to a fully partitioned, configured, and running machine.